-- #3View all Photos#3 in CharlestonBeaches, Free, Neighborhood/AreaTYPEHalf Day to Full DayTIME TO SPENDBeaches, Free, Neighborhood/AreaTYPEHalf Day to Full DayTIME TO SPEND
+- #3View all Photos#3 in Charleston, SC8.5 miles to city centerBeaches, Free, Golf, Neighborhood/AreaTYPEHalf Day to Full DayTIME TO SPEND8.5 miles to city centerBeaches, Free, Golf, Neighborhood/AreaTYPEHalf Day to Full DayTIME TO SPEND

 Comprising only 3.3 square miles, Sullivan's Island may not seem like a must-see for Charleston visitors.
 But this beachfront town proves that good things come in small packages.
 Sitting at the mouth of the Charleston harbor – a little less than 10 miles east of the downtown area – Sullivan's Island boasts beaches, tasty restaurants and unique shops, plus a colorful history.
+Many visitors say the beach is ideal for families.
 You'll also find a bevy of vacation rental properties here – a worthy alternative if you want a little more seclusion than some of downtown Charleston's hotels and bed-and-breakfasts can provide.

-- #4View all Photos#4 in CharlestonBeaches, Golf, Free, Neighborhood/AreaTYPEHalf Day to Full DayTIME TO SPEND8.4 miles to city centerBeaches, Free, Neighborhood/AreaTYPEHalf Day to Full DayTIME TO SPEND
+- #5View all PhotosfreeFolly Beach#5 in Charleston, SC8.4 miles to city centerBeaches, Free, Neighborhood/AreaTYPEHalf Day to Full DayTIME TO SPEND8.4 miles to city centerBeaches, Free, Neighborhood/AreaTYPEHalf Day to Full DayTIME TO SPEND